gunjanghate/git-genie/README.md

 ---

 ## Notes & Future Considerations

+- Add interactive guided mode for beginners (e.g., --wizard)
+- Add command autocomplete and suggestions
+- Add onboarding welcome for first-time users
+- Add undo/redo for git actions
+- Add more help and examples in CLI output

 - Can implement **last-used branch suggestion** for faster workflow.
 - Optional integration with other AI models for commit suggestions.